-Development of a Treatment Plan and Goals:
+31 Development of a Treatment Plan and Goals:

 In chronic pain the goals of treatment include reasonably attainable improvement in pain and activity; improvement in pain-associated problems such as sleep disturbance, depression, and anxiety; and avoidance of unnecessary or excessive use of medications (64, 65).
 According to the International Association of the Study of Pain, activity goals should be set in three separate domains.
-The physical domain is the exercise program the patient follows,.
+The physical domain is the exercise program the patient follows.
 The functional domain involves tasks of everyday living.
 The social domain relates to pleasurable social activities (66).
 Effective means of achieving treatment goals vary widely, depending on the type and causes of the patient's pain, other concurrent issues, and the preferences of the physician and the patient.

-Early treatment with non-pharmacologic interventions including physical therapy, exercise, and cognitive behavioral techniques, should be employed whenever possible.
-First line pharmaco-therapy should be the appropriate use of non-opioid analgesics including over the counter medications, non-steroidal anti-inflammatory drugs, and acetaminophen.
-Other treatment modalities including minor interventions such as anesthetic and steroid joint injections, cutaneous stimulators, topical anesthetics, and local therapies employing heat, massage, and manipulations should be considered before using opiates.
+5 Early treatment with non-pharmacologic interventions including physical therapy, exercise, and cognitive behavioral techniques, should be employed 6 whenever possible.
+First line pharmaco-therapy should be the appropriate use of 7 over the counter medications, non-steroidal anti-inflammatory drugs, and 8 acetaminophen.
+Other treatment modalities including minor interventions such 9 as anesthetic and steroid joint injections, cutaneous stimulators, topical 10 anesthetics, and local therapies employing heat, massage, and manipulations 11 should be considered before using opiates.
+12

-The treatment plan and goals should be established as early as possible in the treatment process and revisited regularly.
-Clear-cut, individualized goals for pain relief and improved physical, functional and psychosocial activity should be set to help guide the choice and response to treatment (67).
-The treatment plan should contain information supporting the selection of pharmacologic and nonpharmacologic therapies.
-The plan should specify the objectives that will be used to evaluate the control of pain and achievement of specific physical, functional and psychosocial activity goals (68, 69, 70, 71).
-The plan should document any further diagnostic evaluations, consultations or referrals, or additional therapies that have been considered (72, 73, 74, 75).
+14 The treatment plan and goals should be established as early as possible in the treatment process and revisited regularly.
+Clear-cut, individualized goals should be 15 16 set to help guide the choice and response to treatment (67).
+The treatment plan should contain information supporting the selection of pharmacologic and 17 nonpharmacologic therapies.
+The plan should specify the objectives that will be used to 18 evaluate the control of pain and achievement of specific physical, functional and 19 psychosocial activity goals (68, 69, 70, 71).
+The plan should document any further 20 diagnostic evaluations, consultations or referrals, or additional therapies that have 21 22 been considered (72, 73, 74, 75).

-Informed Consent and Treatment Agreement:
+24 Informed Consent and Treatment Agreement: